 Even though this specific white paper is text-heavy, the visuals and quotations make it more appealing to readers.

-Disposing text with different sizes and colors facilitates the reading process, creating a hierarchy to indicate what is more important.
+Disposing of text with different sizes and colors facilitates the reading process, creating a hierarchy to indicate what is more important.

 4. A Practical Approach to Emerging Tech for SMBs: AI, Blockchain, Cryptocurrencies, IoT, and AR/VR